| Title: | An API for M-Estimation |

 for usage.

-a function which approximates an estFUN
+.FUNa function which approximates an estFUN.

-a list of options passed to .FUN
+.optionsa list of options passed to .FUN.

-A general class for defining a function
+A general class for defining a function, and the options passed to the

 function

-a list of options passed to .FUN
+.optionsa list of options passed to .FUN

-, deriv_control-class
+root_control-class, deriv_control-class

 approx_control-class